toriihq/handbook/quality/automated_testing.md

 Tests the entire system as a user would.
 Usually involves running a browser, clicking here asserting to simulate a real user behavior.

-Tests are slow, flaky but can real world problems.
+Tests are slow, flaky but can simulate real world problems.

 We currently **focus on unit tests**, as they are more reliable and focus on testing that the logic is correct.